-The following graph shows the odour level and odorant concentration measurements taken at a site representative of the network in Whanganui.
-The odour level measurements shown all exceed 0.9% gas in air limit i.e. one fifth of lower explosive limit for natural gas and the odorant concentration measurements are 3 mg/m3 or above.
+The following graph shows the odour level measurements taken at a reference site which is representative of the network in Whanganui.
+The odour level measurements shown confirm that gas sampled met the criteria at concentrations less than the 0.9% gas in air i.e. one fifth of lower explosive limit for natural gas.
 The number of non-compliant odour tests is a key safety performance indicator referenced in section 6.0.

-Document Name: Asset Management Plan (AMP) Effective from: 1 July 2024 Version: 13.0 Responsible Manager: Chief Executive Approved by Directors: 30 June 2024 Page 49 of 108
+Document Name: Asset Management Plan (AMP) Effective from: 1 July 2025 Version: 14.0 Responsible Ma Chief Executive 5 Approved by Directors: 30 June 2025 Page 49 of 109